 Ever since Karl Jung first developed his 4 part personality classification system, there have been spin-off theories that are widely adopted by major corporations.
 These include DISC, Myers Briggs MBTI (R), and Birkman testing.
 While the Jung-based psychology gives interesting personality indicators, the complexities of human thinking and its far-reaching impact in the workplace can only be counted as a starting point.
 Whether someone scores an INTJ or ENFT will only go so far in helping a manager make a good fit decision.

 The whole notion of personality assessment having a scale for introvert versus extrovert is under heavy scrutiny now.
-There is a body of work being studied that suggests “ambiverts” (people who demonstrate either both tendency depending on the situation) represent a bigger segment of the workforce, plus they have been proven to be better performers.
+There is a body of work being studied that suggests “ambiverts” (people who demonstrate either of both tendencies depending on the situation) represent a bigger segment of the workforce, plus they have been proven to be better performers.

 Emotional intelligence testing or “EI” has become a popular topic for defining and exploring better fit conditions.
 We probably know people who are masters at managing their emotions.
 They don’t get angry in stressful situations.
 Instead, they have the ability to look at a problem and calmly find a solution.
-They’re excellent decision makers, and they know when to trust their intuition.
+They’re excellent decision-makers, and they know when to trust their intuition.
 Regardless of their strengths, however, they’re usually willing to look at themselves honestly.
 They take criticism well, and they know when to use it to improve their performance.

 People like this have a high degree of emotional intelligence or EI.
 They know themselves very well, and they’re also able to sense the emotional needs of others.